ssanskriti-25/Face_Recognition_Project/README.md

 4.Clone my git repository to a directory in your device using : git clone command.

-5.Run the code file- AttendanceProject.py in your visual stdio.
+5.Run the code file- main.py in your visual stdio.

 ## Note
-To recognize new faces through the webcam add clear front facing images of the new faces in the 'ImageAttendance' folder with the name of the image renamed to the name of the Person.
+To recognize new faces through the webcam add clear front facing images of the new faces in the 'Images' folder with the name of the image renamed to the name of the Person.